mariadb-corporation/MaxScale/Routers/ReadWriteSplit.md

 * statement includes a stored procedure, or an UDF call

+* if there are multiple statements inside one query e.g. `INSERT INTO ... ; SELECT LAST_INSERT_ID();`

+### Limitations in multi-statement handling

+When a multi-statemet query is executed through the readwritesplit router, it will always be routed to the master.
+With the default configuration, all queries after a multi-statement query will be routed to the master to prevent possible reads of false data.
+You can override this behavior with the `strict_multi_stmt=false` router option.
+In this mode, the multi-statement queries will still be routed to the master but individual statements are routed normally.
+If you use multi-statements and you know they don't modify the session state in any relevant way, you can disable this option for better performance.

 ### Limitations in client session handling

 Some of the queries that client sends are routed to all backends instead of sending them just to one of server.
 These queries include `USE <db name>` and `SET autocommit=0` among many others.
 Readwritesplit sends a copy of these queries to each backend server and forwards the master's reply to the client.
 Below is a list of MySQL commands which are classified as session commands :